kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/clusterctl.md

 The need to add a prefix for providers not in the kubernetes-sigs org applies to all the providers being added to `clusterctl`'s pre-defined list of provider starting from January 2024.
 This rule doesn't apply retroactively to the existing pre-defined providers, but we reserve the right to reconsider this in the future.

+In the case of a provider being developed by an entity that owns multiple GitHub orgs, then it is up to the provider to specify which of GitHub org to use as a prefix and it is the responsibility of the entity to avoid or address provider name conflicts.

+If prefixing the provider with the provider's GitHub org prefix leads to stuttering, e.g. an `example` provider from the `example` GitHub org would lead to `example-example`, then it is acceptable to omit the prefix.

 Please note that the need to add a prefix for providers not in the kubernetes-sigs org does not apply to providers added by changing the [clusterctl configuration](../../../clusterctl/configuration.md).